Kyle-MSFT/managed-platform-modules/README.md

-# Managed Platform Registry Modules
+# Managed Platform Registry Modules TESTTTTTTTTTTTTTT

 This repo contains the source code of all currently available Bicep modules in the ManagedPlatform public module registry.